hippiehunter/dblbook/src/common/variables.md

 You can see from the output that the field names within the GDS don't matter to the linker.
 A GDS is just a section of memory to be overlaid with whatever data definitions you tell it to use.

-In terms of storage, both COMMON and global data sections occupy separate spaces from data local to a routine, and the data space of a record following a COMMON or global data section is not contiguous with the data space of the COMMON or global data section. <!--If we're not talking specifically about the COMMON statement here, but just common data, we probably want to lowercase common.-->
+In terms of storage, both COMMON and global data sections occupy separate spaces from data local to a routine, and the data space of a record following a COMMON or global data section is not contiguous with the data space of the COMMON or global data section.

 Often in the past, developers chose to use COMMON and global data sections instead of parameters, either because they were told they were more performant or because refactoring wasn't required when they included additional data in their routines.
 But here's a list of reasons why you might want to avoid using global data instead of parameters: